Forms Of Business Organization

 A private limited company (Pvt Ltd company) is one of the most common forms of business organization.
 Any individual can carry on business for an entity intending to make a profit and enjoy the benefits of an incorporated entity, particularly limited liability.

 A private limited company stands between a partnership and a widely owned public company.
 In addition, there are several identifying marks of a private limited company.
-The list includes a name, a number of members, shares, formation, management, directors, and meetings, etc.
+The list includes a name, a number of members, shares, formation, management, directors, meetings, etc.

 The maximum number of directors shall have to be mentioned in the Articles of Association.
 In the grant of privileges and exemptions, the Companies Act has drawn a distinction between an independent private company and another private company that is a subsidiary of the other public company.